 It took quite a few sessions to help this girl become more self-compassionate and to lessen her overthinking.
 However, by the end of the school year, she was able to not only talk to new people, but to tackle intense, conflict-laden conversations she’d always avoided before.

 Anxiety Doesn’t Have to Rule Your Life

-This example gives us some valuable insight into how the introvert’s natural penchant for deep thinking and attunement to others can lead to harmful inner states.
-It also gives us a roadmap to moving forward and feeling better.
+This example gives us some valuable insight into how the introvert’s natural penchant for deep thinking and attunement to others can sometimes lead to harmful inner states.
+It also gives us a road map to moving forward and feeling better.

-If you’re an introvert who suffers from social anxiety, the first step is always to do what you do best: look inside and bring awareness to the thought patterns that are no longer helping you.
+If you’re an introvert who suffers from social anxiety, the first step is to do what you do best: look inside and bring awareness to the thought patterns that are no longer helping you.
 Some of the best ways to do this are mindfulness, yoga, and journaling.
 Mindfulness trains the mind to be non-judging and discerning of thoughts and feelings; yoga helps relieve stress and is a moving meditation; and journaling brings up the unconscious thoughts, feelings, and beliefs we aren’t aware of in daily life that may be holding us back.
-Sometimes you might need help to see what’s really going on, so talking to a friend, a family member, or a counselor can be invaluable.

 More Anxiety Resources

 - 15 Signs That You’re an Introvert With High-Functioning Anxiety

 - Help for Introverts Who Have High-Functioning Anxiety

 - 14 Things Introverts With Social Anxiety Wish You Knew